Paparogue/SearchCommentUltimate/README.md

 A Dalamud plugin for Final Fantasy XIV that removes search comment character limits.

-## Description
-Search Comment (Ultimate) is a Dalamud plugin that removes the character limit restriction for search comments in FFXIV, allowing for longer and more detailed descriptions.

 ## Installation
 Add the following URL to your third-party repository list:
 ```